-Reminiscent of the wonderful Ada Twist, Scientist, this picturebook biography tells the story of another ground-breaking female scientist, the zoologist and herpetologist Joan Procter.
-From her early fascination with snakes and crocodiles to her pioneering work redesigning the world famous Reptile House at London Zoo, this book provides a wonderful and informative account of Joan’s short life.
+Joan Procter, Dragon Doctor : The Woman Who Loved Reptiles is reminiscent of the wonderful Ada Twist, Scientist by Andrea Beaty, this picturebook biography tells the story of another ground-breaking female scientist, zoologist and herpetologist Joan Procter.
+From her early fascination with snakes and crocodiles to her pioneering work redesigning the world-famous Reptile House at London Zoo, this book provides an informative account of Joan’s short life.

 The recognisable illustrative style of Felicita Sala, who also worked on the marvellous Mr Crum’s Potato Predicament, has helped to create a visually exciting book, full of detailed pictures featuring numerous exotic reptiles.